ASPIRATIONS INCUBATOR: Current Partners

 University of Maine 4-H Center at Bryant Pond/SAD #44 - The University of Maine 4-H Center at Bryant Pond is dedicated to helping young people reach their fullest potential through affordable hands-on learning in the outdoors, in the classroom, and beyond.
 SAD #44 serves the Oxford County towns of Andover, Bethel, Gilead, Greenwood, Newry, and Woodstock.

 THE TREKKERS TRAINING INSTITUTE FOR YOUTH DEVELOPMENT

-Empowering local leaders and other youth advocates to play a vital and supportive role in raising and nurturing the aspirations of young people growing up in their community is integral to the AIP concept.
-This leadership development will be accomplished through professional training rooted in 10 Youth Programming Principles shaped by the Trekkers program.
-In addition to investing in the AIP community partnerships, the Lerner Foundation also is funding the creation of the Trekkers Training Institute for Youth Development, which will provide the leadership development component of the AIP program.
-The Institute will offer training modules focused on its 10 Youth Programming Principles, as well as provide AIP partners a full immersion training experience working within the Trekkers organization.
-They will get to see the 10 Principles in action, and consider how to incorporate or adapt the 10 Principles into their own programming and activities.
-Each of the eight AIP partner organizations will send a staff person to the inaugural immersion training experience, which is slated to begin in June 2017.
-Starting in 2018, the Trekkers Institute will open its training opportunities to other practitioners in the fields of youth development, mentoring, and education.
+Empowering local leaders and other youth advocates to play a vital and supportive role in raising and nurturing the aspirations of young people growing up in their community is integral to the Aspirations Incubator concept.
+In addition to investing in Aspirations Incubator community partnerships, the Lerner Foundation also is funding the creation of the Trekkers Training Institute for Youth Development, which provides the leadership development component of the Aspirations Incubator program.
+Each of our grantees completed extensive leadership development and professional training rooted in the Youth Programming Principles developed by Trekkers.
+Now open to practitioners in youth development, mentoring, and education of all kinds, the Trekkers Training Institute offers training modules focused on its Youth Programming Principles, and provides a full immersion training experience.
+Participants get to see the Principles in action and consider how to incorporate or adapt the Principles into their own programming and activities.